bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Which brings us to last reason why you would potentially ignore code optimizations.
-Our code have unlimited horizontal scalability, why would we care how much single process use?
+Which brings us to last misconception, why someone would potentially ignore doing optimizations.
+We often here that our code have unlimited horizontal scalability, why would we care how much single process uses?

 This is actually something I see a lot in the infrastructure culture.

-Nowadays you want to be a backend engineer on top typical programming and linux questions on interview, you have to show your skills in designing scalable systems.
-[C] You have to either design system like Twitter or Messenger or like Google Docs, you need to go through different phases, and explain how it will scale from 100 users to 10 thousands to millions.
+And nowadays if you want to be hired as a backend engineer, on the top typical programming and linux questions on interview, you have to show your skills in designing scalable systems

+[C] You have to either design system like Twitter or Messenger or like Google Docs, you need to go through different phases, and explain how it will scale from 100 users to 10 thousands and then up to million.

+At the end the key concept that every cloud engineer has to know then is Scalability of the system.
+It's extremely exciting topic and it essentially means how to grow or shrink you backend or service capabilities with the request traffic.
+So when your application become too slow or require more CPU, Memory than you have available ... what do you do?

 ---
 @snap[north span-95 text-06 text-left padded]